bartek-blog/bartek-blog.github.io/about.md

 I am Data Scientist and PhD in Dynamical System.

 Here I have collected simple notes that I mostly use for educational proposes.
+Most of things here are about installing and configuring software.

 ## Categories